One of the key problems with contracts is knowing how and when to use them effectively.

 Neither of the companies seemed to know:

-- what terms they ideally wanted in a contract including scope, aims, risks
+- their ideal terms for a contract including scope, aims, risks

 - which risks should be taken into account (eg catastrophic fire) & who should bear those risks

-- how to self-audit their contract process to spot mistakes
+- how to audit their contract process to spot mistakes.

 The result was that when a dispute occurred (and a multi-million pound claim was raised), they had first to determine the terms of the contract between the parties.